 - Dip the cookie in dark chocolate.

 The possibilities are endless and this is a great cookie recipe to experiment with.
 The cookie dough can also be frozen for up to 2 months after cutting out the shapes.
-Freeze the cookies on a single on a baking sheet and then place the cookies in a freezer bag.
+Freeze the cookies in a single layer on a baking sheet and then place the cookies in a freezer bag.
 When baking the cookies straight from the freezer allow an extra 5 minutes for baking.

 If you've been looking for a shortbread cookie recipe that produces delicious tasting cookies every time this recipe is the one you've been looking for.